Jason Biggs: Personal life

 In January 2008, he became engaged to his My Best Friend's Girl co-star, actress Jenny Mollen; they married on April 23, 2008.
-They have a son, Sid, who was born on February 15, 2014.
-Their second son, Lazlo, was born on October 2, 2017.
+They have a son who was born on February 15, 2014.
+A second son was born on October 2, 2017.
 Biggs and Mollen sold their house in Los Angeles, California, which was situated near the Sunset Strip, in 2015 and moved to Manhattan, New York City.
-The family currently reside in the West Village.
+The family resides in the West Village, as of 2017.

-From 2012–2014, Biggs regularly caused controversy with his posts on Twitter, including sexual jokes about Ann Romney and Janna Ryan in response to the 2012 Republican National Convention, joking about the missing Malaysia Airlines Flight 370 in 2014, joking about Malaysia Airlines Flight 17, which was shot down later that year, and mocking the death of The Bachelorette contestant Eric Hill.
+From 2012 to 2014, Biggs regularly caused controversy with his posts on Twitter, including sexual jokes about Ann Romney and Janna Ryan in response to the 2012 Republican National Convention, joking about the missing Malaysia Airlines Flight 370 in 2014, joking about Malaysia Airlines Flight 17, which was shot down later that year, and mocking the death of The Bachelorette contestant Eric Hill.
 In a 2012 interview, Biggs stated that he has "a very fucked up sense of humor" and said he enjoyed the ability to "surprise people on a daily basis" on Twitter because his real personality is so different from those of the characters he usually plays.
 He apologized for and deleted his tweet about Malaysian Flight 17; in a later interview he said that it had led to death threats against him.

+In 2023, Biggs and his wife Mollen both signed the "No Hostage Left Behind Letter", an open letter to US President Joe Biden calling for the release of all hostages kidnapped by Hamas during the October 7 attack on Israel.